-The Honorable President Md.
-Abdul Hamid
+The Hon'ble President Md.
+Abdul Hamid Government of the People’s Republic of Bangladesh

 President Md.
 Abdul Hamid Advocate was born on 1 January, 1944 in Kamalpur of Mithamoin Upazilla under Kishoregonj district.
 His father’s name is Late Hazi Md.
 Tayebuddin and mother’s name is Late Tomiza khatun.